android/platform_external_protobuf/java/README.txt

   optional bool ok = 3 [default = false];
 };

 Assuming you've only compiled and not installed protoc and your current working directory java/, then a simple command line to compile simple-data would be:

-../src/protoc --javamicro_out=. src/test/proto/simple-data.proto
+../src/protoc --javamicro_out=. src/test/proto/simple-data-protos.proto

-This will create testprotobuf/SimpleData.java
+This will create testprotobuf/SimpleDataProtos.java, which is an outer class containing the message class SimpleData.

-The directory testprotobuf is created because on line 1 of simple-data.proto is "package testprotobuf;".
+The directory testprotobuf is created because on line 1 of simple-data-protos.proto is "package testprotobuf;".
 If you wanted a different package name you could use the java_package option command line sub-parameter:

-../src/protoc '--javamicro_out=java_package=src/test/proto/simple-data.proto|my_package:.' src/test/proto/simple-data.proto
+../src/protoc '--javamicro_out=java_package=src/test/proto/simple-data-protos.proto|my_package:.' src/test/proto/simple-data-protos.proto

 Here you see the new java_package sub-parameter which itself needs two parameters the file name and the package name, these are separated by "|".
-Now you'll find my_package/SimpleData.java.
+Now you'll find my_package/SimpleDataProtos.java.

 If you wanted to also change the optimization for speed you'd add opt=speed with the comma seperator as follows:

-../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data.proto|my_package:.' src/test/proto/simple-data.proto
+../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data-protos.proto|my_package:.' src/test/proto/simple-data-protos.proto

-Finally if you also wanted an outer class name you'd do the following:
+If you also wanted a different outer class name you'd do the following:

+../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data-protos.proto|my_package,java_outer_classname=src/test/proto/simple-data-protos.proto|OuterName:.' src/test/proto/simple-data-protos.proto

+Now you'll find my_package/OuterName.java.

+If you don't want the outer class at all, do this:

-../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data.proto|my_package,java_outer_classname=src/test/proto/simple-data.proto|OuterName:.' src/test/proto/simple-data.proto
+../src/protoc '--javamicro_out=opt=speed,java_package=src/test/proto/simple-data-protos.proto|my_package,java_multiple_files=true:.' src/test/proto/simple-data-protos.proto

-Now you'll find my_packate/OuterName.java.
+Now you'll find my_package/SimpleData.java without the outer class.

-As mentioned java_package and java_outer_classname
+As mentioned java_package, java_outer_classname and
-may also be specified in the file.
-In the example below we must define java_outer_classname because there are multiple messages in src/test/proto/two-messages.proto
+java_multiple_files may also be specified in the file.
+In the example below we must define java_outer_classname because otherwise the outer class and one of the message classes will have the same name: src/test/proto/sample-message.proto:

 package testmicroruntime;

 option java_package = "com.example";
-option java_outer_classname = "TestMessages";
+option java_outer_classname = "SampleMessageProtos";

-message TestMessage1 {
+message SampleMessage {
   required int32 id = 1;
 }

-message TestMessage2 {
+message SampleMessageContainer {
-  required int32 id = 1;
+  required SampleMessage message = 1;
 }

 This could be compiled using:

-../src/protoc --javamicro_out=. src/test/proto/two-message.proto
+../src/protoc --javamicro_out=. src/test/proto/sample-message.proto

-With the result will be com/example/TestMessages.java
+With the result will be com/example/SampleMessageProtos.java

+Alternatively, the line with option java_outer_classname can be replaced with

+option java_multiple_files = true;

+If so, despite the clash between the message class name and the implicit outer class name, because the outer class is not needed, compiling this file with the same command line will succeed and yield two message classes:

+com/example/SampleMessage.java
+com/example/SampleMessageContainer.java

 Nano version